angular/protractor/docs/api.md

 Param | Type | Description
 --- | --- | ---
-fn | function (): boolean | The function to evaluate as a wait condition. timeout | number | How long to wait for the condition to be true. opt_message | string | An optional message to use if the wait times out.
+fn | function():boolean | The function to evaluate as a wait condition. timeout | number | How long to wait for the condition to be true. opt_message | string= | An optional message to use if the wait times out.